craigbarratt/hass-pyscript-jupyter/README.md

-# Jupyter kernel shim for HASS Pyscript
+# HASS Pyscript kernel shim for Jupyter

 [Pyscript](https://github.com/custom-components/pyscript) provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console and lab).
 That allows you to develop and test pyscript triggers, functions and automation logic interactively.
 Plus you can interact with much of HASS by looking at state variables and calling services as you experiment and develop your own logic and automations.

-Jupyter auto-completion (with `<TAB>`) is supported in Jupyter notebook and console.
-It should work after you have typed at least the first character.
-After you hit `<TAB>` you should see a list of potential completions from which you can select.
-It's a great way to easily see available state variables, functions or services.

 This repository provides a shim that sits between HASS pyscript and Jupyter.
+When Jupyter starts a kernel, it is configured to run the script `hass_pyscript_kernel.py` in this repository.
+This script uses the HASS web interface to do a service call to pyscript that starts the kernel.
+It then helps establish the various socket connections between HASS/pyscript and Jupyter.

 ## Installation